CartoDB/CartoDB-SQL-API/doc/API.md

 * Use PostGIS functions to simplify and filter out unneeded geometries when possible.
 One very handy function is, [ST_Simplify](http://www.postgis.org/docs/ST_Simplify.html).

 * Remember to build indexes that will speed up some of your more common queries.
+For details, see [Creating Indexes](/cartodb-editor/managing-your-data/#creating-indexes)

 * Use *cartodb_id* to retrieve specific rows of your data, this is the unique key column added to every CartoDB table.